Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 to control the bevel intensity of the edges.
 This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the bevel weight of selected edges.
-If 2 or more edge are selected, this operator alters the average weight of the edges.
+If two or more edge are selected, this operator alters the average weight of the edges.

 .. seealso::

-   Vertices also have a bevel weight which can also be edited.
+   Vertices also have a bevel weight which can be edited.

    .. todo there are no docs for this yet.